Priyanka651/ai110-module2show-pawpal-starter/reflection.md

 I used AI tools to help me understand the project requirements, design the system structure, and implement the code step by step.

 AI was especially helpful for breaking down the problem into smaller steps, generating UML design ideas, and helping me write Python class structures and scheduling logic.
 It also helped me debug errors and understand how to connect my backend logic with the Streamlit UI.
 The most helpful prompts were simple and specific questions, such as asking how to implement scheduling logic, how to structure classes, and how to fix errors step by step.

+Using separate chat sessions for different phases helped me stay organized and focused.
+I was able to separate design discussions, implementation logic, and debugging steps without confusion.
+This made it easier to track progress and avoid mixing different parts of the project.
 -------------------

 **b.
 Judgment and verification**